-Then, I wanted to challenge myself and give myself some new motivitaion, so I signed up for the free 14 day trial of the Beach Body On Demand.
+Then, I wanted to challenge myself and give myself some new motivation, so I signed up for the free 30-day trial of the Beach Body On Demand.
 I reviewed it completely and honestly because I’m not a coach at all.
 Overall, I really enjoyed the workouts, especially Shaun Week and Insanity.
 No wonder everyone raves about them.
 They are the good kinda hard.

 Now that I’ve been working out at home for a few months, I have learned some tricks to keep my boys busy and entertained, including the baby.

-After my first week of attempting to stick with the videos, I was tired of the interuptions, so I set out for a solution.
+After my first week of attempting to stick with the videos, I was tired of the interruptions, so I set out for a solution.

 Here are the activities that kept my two toddlers and a baby busy, while I got my sweat on:

-MEGAFORMERS: If you read my review of the beach body on demand workouts, you will see my boys played with these a lot.
-I didn’t have them at first, then went and bought them half-way through the week.
+MEGAFORMERS: If you read my review of the beach body on-demand workouts, you will see my boys play with these a lot.
+I didn’t have them at first, then went and bought them halfway through the week.
 I am so glad I did.
 They are big, so the baby won’t choke on them, and he can hold a few and pretend he’s playing, as well as super easy to build with.
 My boys still aren’t that great at the small legos, so these worked better.
-These are by far, the best item on the list, and if you don’t read anymore, get yourself a pack of these.
+These are by far, the best items on the list, and if you don’t read anymore, get yourself a pack of these.
 They have been a lot of fun for weeks now!

 Re-Usable Stickers: I found some at the dollar store, and Amazon has them as well.
 These aren’t the usual sticky stickers.
 They are the kind that you can stick on windows, which the boys thought was super fun!
 They kept them entertained for quite a while!
-I also found this activity set with re-usable stickers in them, which I’m sure would keep any kid busy.
+I also found this activity set with reusable stickers in it, which I’m sure would keep any kid busy.

 ABC Mouse: This is a new one I just started with, and I feel much better about it than TV.
 My 4.5 year-old is starting to figure out how to use it.
 I will let you know more as we use it more, but overall he’s obsessed and we haven’t done much!
-I’m excited to see what he can learn, and my 2.5 year old watches while he uses.
-You can set up users for each child, so if you have a child that’s a bit older, its a great way to keep them busy and encourage learning!
+I’m excited to see what he can learn, and my 2.5 year old watches while he uses it.
+You can set up users for each child, so if you have a child who’s a bit older, it’s a great way to keep them busy and encourage learning!